rusegithub/jekyll-now/about.md

 So go to <a href="https://537597.xyz">537597.xyz</a> (or click <a href="https://537597.xyz">Home</a> at the top of any page) and you'll see, for example, "<b>JK 15-16 May 2022</b>".
 Click on that (or on "<b>READ MORE</b>" under the spreadsheet screenshot) to go to the page for the games that took place from the 15th to the 16th of May.

 <hr>
-On each page, under "Game 1", "Game 2" etc, is JK's recommended betting angle was (including the odds and whether the bet lost $100 or, if it won, how much it returned).
+On each page, under "Game 1", "Game 2" etc, is JK's recommended betting angle (including the odds and whether the bet lost $100 or, if it won, how much it returned).
 I'm pretending we've bet $100 on each game.

 Like this: